🔄

 • Excellent comfort, with a wide fit that can be worn all day (and night!).

-• Leather upper and lining
+• Leather upper and stretch lining

 • Cushioned and arch supported insole.